Mr Edit logo

 So here goes ...

 Does that mean that my work is compromised?
 You'll have to decide on that when you see the results.
 But my own feeling is that it's often actually better not to stand too close to a project.
-You need to get a little distance between yourself and a manuscript, which is often exactly why people choose an editing service.
-For a more impartial view.
-Also, a certain amount of writing is inspiration (even though mostly it's just hard slog).
-And inspiration, by definition, doesn't always come when you want it.
-So there has to be a certain amount of "thinking" latitude.
+You need to get a little distance between yourself and a manuscript, which is often exactly why people choose an editing service; to get a more impartial view.

 Fiction editing costs around 1p per word up to 1000 words.